Last updated on April 8th, 2022 at 03:59 pm

 I’ve had mine for almost ten years and it’s still going strong.
 Get yours here on Amazon!

-If a door-mounted bar isn’t a viable choice for you, or you want something a little beefier, this wall-mounted option by Titan Fitness is an amazing choice and will still leave you room to buy rings and still come in under $100!
+If a door-mounted bar isn’t a viable choice for you, or you want something a little beefier, this wall-mounted option by One Two Fitness is an amazing choice and will still leave you room to buy rings and still come in under $100!
 Not sure where to hang a pull-up bar?
 Check out my full explanation and recommendations here.

 There are a couple of things that are really great about that set of rings.
 First is that there are markings on the straps that allow you to easily set both straps at the same height.
 Second is that these come with a door mounting system allowing you to skip the pull-up bar if you want.